I tried the ‘Japanese walking’ workout that offers ‘10 times the benefits’ of walking 10,000 steps per day

-I tried the 30-minute walking workout that offers ‘10 times the benefits’ of walking 10,000 steps per day
+I tried the walking method that offers ‘10 times the benefits’ of walking 10,000 steps per day

 Movement in any form can benefit your health, says senior fitness writer Harry Bullmore.
 But can this latest walking trend help time-poor people step up their exercise plans?